gilmar/linsync/2023-DelaysDiscreteTimePaper/README.md

 and then follow the other instructions at the [cluster instructions](/cluster) page to combine the results together etc.

+They can be then plotted as shown towards the end of `exp1ConvergenceOfSimulations`.

 ## Experiment 2 - convergence of numerical results from simulations - discrete time, fixed delays

 The parameter settings for recreating experiment 2 are contained in `exp2Parameters.m`.